Are Life Insurance Premiums Tax Deductible? Business & Personal

 • Tax-deferred cash value growth: Permanent life insurance policies accumulate cash value on a tax-deferred basis, letting money compound without annual taxation.

-• Tax-free policy loans: Business owners can borrow against cash value without triggering a taxable event, providing liquidity for operations or emergencies.
+• Tax-free policy loans: Business owners can borrow against cash value without triggering a taxable event, provided the policy stays in force and is not a Modified Endowment Contract (MEC).

 Record-Keeping Requirements